core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * Various editorial fixes in response to Gen-ART and IESG reviews.

+* Rename 'Full description of the "Endpoint Type" Registration Parameter' section to '...
+RD Parameter'

 * Error handling: Place a SHOULD around the likely cases, and make the previous "MUST to the best of their capabilities" a "must".

 * impl-info: Add note about the type being WIP